run-ai/docs/docs/admin/researcher-setup/new-cli-install.md

-# Installing the New Command-line interface
+# Installing the V2 Command-line interface

 This article explains the procedure for installing and configuring the __new__ researcher Command Line Interface (CLI).